 From task dependencies and real-time status reports to easy integration with other sales tools, the Asana sales planning tool offers a range of useful features to accelerate the sales planning process.

 HubSpot’s detailed sales planning tool has all the important sections that help refine your sales planning process.
 These sections include company history, goals, target market, tools, prospecting and marketing strategy, team structure, action plan, and budget.

 Sales Planning Best Practices for Growing Businesses and Startups

 Sales planning is vital for small businesses and startups.
 Without a plan, it can be challenging to focus on the most important tasks and achieve sales goals.
-There are a few key best practices that should be followed when creating a sales plan:
+There are a few essential best practices that should be followed when creating a sales plan:

 - Get the budget right: Successful implementation of your sales plan will depend on the budget you have at your disposal.
 Focus on creating as accurate a budget proposal as possible to ensure you have the necessary resources to carry out your plan.

 - Know your sales team’s challenges: Your sales plan is only as good as your sales team’s.
 Connecting with your sales team daily to understand their challenges and barriers to achieving their goals is essential.

 - Be flexible: Changes are inevitable, from market volatility to technology disruptions.
 While creating a solid plan is essential, it is also vital to be open to emerging opportunities and be prepared to tackle new threats.

-- Make use of technology: From sales planning, automating your emails, and lead scoring to tracking the performance of your sales strategies; there are multiple tools you can use.
+- Make use of technology: From sales planning, automating your emails, and lead scoring to tracking the performance of your sales strategies, you can use multiple tools.
 Investing in sales planning templates, Sales CRM, data analytics, market intelligence, and social media management tools will help you get the ROI you seek.